 Choice of Legal or Equitable Relief in New Jersey Fraud Cases

-What Other Action Can You Take in New Jersey When a Claim of Fraud is Made
+What Other Action Can You Take in New Jersey When a Claim of Fraud is Made?

-An equitable remedy in New Jersey allows the court to rescind or reform the transaction to undo the economic advantage and other benefits obtained by the party who made the misrepresentation thereby restoring the parties to the status quo.
+If you have been defrauded, you can pursue equitable remedies in New Jersey instead of looking for monetary damages.
+An equitable remedy in New Jersey allows the court to rescind or reform the transaction with the objective of undoing the economic benefits obtained by the party who perpetuated the fraud and restoring the parties (especially the victim) to their pre-fraud position.

 He welcomes your calls and inquiries and you’ll find him very approachable and easy to talk to.